This page contains the Frequently Asked Question about Enigmail and around.

-No, you cannot mix S/MIME and OpenPGP in the same message as the two standards, and their implementation in Mozilla, interfere with each other.
-If you want to use S/MIME you should not enable the Enigmail option Encrypt messages by default in your account settings (nor the corresponding one from S/MIME).
+No, you cannot mix S/MIME and OpenPGP in the same message as the two standards, and their implementation in Mozilla-based mail clients, interfere with each other.

 What's the difference between Inline PGP and PGP/MIME?

-Whether to use Inline PGP or PGP/MIME for emails is answered controversial, since both have strengths and drawbacks.
+Whether to use Inline PGP or PGP/MIME for emails is answered controversially, since both have strengths and drawbacks.
 Here's what you need to consider:

 - PGP-aware mail clients may validate and display the signature.
 PGP-unaware clients display the signature in clear, preceding and trailing the body text.